monkeyrom/3D_Object_Detection_and_Pose_Estimation_for_Automated_Bin-Picking_Application/README.md

     rosrun CR5_Project yolo_order.py
 ```

+* this command will run node.
+  - yolo_listener

 ## 4. Run a terminal for controlling robot

 ```sh
     rosrun CR5_Project service_call
 ```

-* this command will run 2 nodes and spawn new terminal for commanding
+* this command will run 2 nodes and spawn new terminal for commanding.
   - service_call
-  - node_order
+  - main_order

 ### new terminal for input command